Al-Mu'tamid ibn Abbad: Reign

 After the death of his father Abbad II al-Mu'tadid in 1069, Al-Mu'tamid inherited Seville as caliph.
 One of his first acts was to recall Ibn Ammar and to bestow military honours and high political offices on him, including as Governor of Silves and Prime Minister of the government in Seville.
 This reconciliation would later be rebuked for unknown reasons.

 More likely the cause of resentment grew from the fact that the Prime Minister had let al-Mu'tamid's son, Prince al-Rasid, be captured and held hostage during a military campaign.
 He had also declared himself Emir of Murcia without properly acknowledging the rights of his own sovereign.
 The two men exchanged verses full of bitter criticisms and accusations.
 Murcia was subsequently lost and Ibn Ammar himself taken hostage.
 A final attempt to conspire with the young prince against his father proved too much for al-Mu'tamid, who "fell into a rage and hacked him to death with his own hands".
 After Ibn Ammar's death, the caliph was reported to have grieved bitterly and gave his former friend a sumptuous funeral.

 Large parts of al-Andalus were under the dominion of al-Mu'tamid: to the west his territory encompassed the land between the lower Guadalquivir and Guadiana, plus the areas around Niebla, Huelva and Saltes.
 In the south it extended to Morón, Arcos, Ronda, and also Algeciras and Tarifa.
 The capital, Córdoba, was taken in 1070, lost in 1075, and regained in 1078.

 Nevertheless, the family was still subject to taxation by the King of Castile, to whom they were vassals.
 The drain of these taxes effectively weakened the kingdom's power: al-Mu'tamid's decision to stop paying these taxes caused King Alfonso VI of Castile (who had already conquered Toledo in 1085) to besiege Seville.
 Al-Mu'tamid asked help from the Berber Almoravids of Morocco against the Castilian king.
 Al-Mu'tamid supported the Almoravid ruler Yusuf ibn Tashfin against Alfonso in the Battle of Sagrajas in 1086.
-The Moroccans established themselves at Algeciras and, after defeating the Christians, occupied all the Islamic taifas, including Seville itself in 1091.
+The Almoravids established themselves at Algeciras and, after defeating the Christians, occupied all the Islamic taifas, including Seville itself in 1091.
 After they ravaged the city, al-Mu'tamid ordered his sons to surrender the royal fortress (the early Alcázar of Seville) in order to save their lives.
 When his son, Rashid, had advised him not to call on Yusuf ibn Tashfin, Al-Mu'tamid had rebuffed him:

 In 1091, Al-Mu'tamid was taken into captivity by the Almoravids and exiled to Aghmat, Morocco, where he died (or was perhaps assassinated) in 1095.
 His grave is located in the outskirts of Aghmat.